MySchoolManagement/elastic-apm-symfony-bundle/README.md

         transaction_naming_service: ~     # Transaction naming service (see below)
     commands:
         enabled: true                     # If true, enhances CLI commands with options and arguments (default: true)
+        explicitly_collect_exceptions: true # Turn this off if you are experiencing multiple reports of exceptions.
 ```

 ## Enhanced RUM instrumentation